rafael-longo/calcularte-content-creator/memory-bank/progress.md

 ## 3. Current Status

-The project has successfully completed the first enhancement from the roadmap: "Evolve `BrandStrategistAgent` to True Strategist".
-The system is now capable of proactive content planning.
+The project has successfully completed the first two enhancements from the roadmap: "Evolve `BrandStrategistAgent` to True Strategist" and "Implement On-Demand Brand Voice Reporting".
+The system is now capable of proactive content planning and detailed brand voice analysis.

 ## 4. Known Issues